coleifer/peewee/docs/peewee/models.rst

    db.create_tables([User, Tweet])

 .. note::
-   Calling :py:meth:`~Database.connect` is not strictly required but is good practice - errors will surface immediately rather than at query time.
+   Calling :meth:`~Database.connect` is not strictly required but is good practice - errors will surface immediately rather than at query time.

 .. note::